 The Chair inquired whether any comments or requests to speak in opposition to the item were submitted.
 None had been received.

 It was moved by Supervisor Scott and seconded by Chair Bronson to close the public hearing and approve P20CR00003, subject to standard and special conditions.
 No vote was taken at this time.

-Supervisor Scott stated that the request was to rezone the property to match the adjoining property and contained a condition requiring a traffic impact study.
+Supervisor Scott commented that the request was for the property to be rezoned in order to match the adjoining property and the conditions required that a traffic impact study be completed.

-Chair Bronson noted that due to several rezonings in the area, a traffic impact study was needed.
+Chair Bronson indicated that due to several rezonings in the area, a traffic impact study was needed.